arthurdk/gk-analysis/README.md

  - Bag of word analysis
  - Deep learning analysis
  - Multiple outputs (ASCII table, CSV support)
+ - Group by reviewer AND year at the same time

 This project could also support other websites but that's not really what I am personally interested in (I will still welcome PR though).